 The higher number is called the systolic blood pressure.
 This is a measure of the highest pressure in the vascular system, which happens with each contraction of the heart.
 The lower figure, the diastolic pressure, is the pressure in the vascular system between heartbeats.

-If either, or both, of these levels are too high, hypertension is present.
+If either, or both, of these levels are too high, high blood pressure is present.

 In general terms, there is cause for concern when the systolic pressure is above 140 mmHg and the diastolic pressure is above 90 mmHg.
-Readings above 140/90 mmHg are considered to be hypertension and are further classified as mild, moderate and severe hypertension.
+Readings above 140/90 mmHg are considered to be high blood pressure and are further classified as mild, moderate and severe hypertension.

-Sometimes hypertension occurs as a result of other diseases, particularly kidney disease.
+Sometimes high blood pressure occurs as a result of other diseases, particularly kidney disease.
 But in many cases there is no obvious cause.

-A wide variety of medicines is now available and treatment is tailored to suit the particular person.
+A wide variety of medicines (known as anti-hypertensive medicines) is now available and treatment is tailored to suit the particular person.
 For some people, blood pressure may be controlled with a single tablet taken once a day.
-Others may need more than this and may require a combination of several different medicines to control their blood pressure.
+Others may need more than this and may need a combination of several different medicines to control their blood pressure.

 Newer treatments generally have far fewer side effects than the medicines originally used to treat hypertension, and most people continue to live normal lives with the small inconvenience of having to take one or more tablets every day.

 It is sensible for all adults to have their blood pressure checked occasionally.
 If the level is high, your doctor will want to re-check it a few times on separate occasions.
-If the level remains high, investigations and treatment may be necessary.
+If the level remains high, tests (investigations) and treatment may be necessary.

 By controlling blood pressure and addressing other risk factors such as smoking, obesity, lack of exercise and a high cholesterol level in the blood, many lives could be prolonged and devastating heart attacks and strokes prevented.